bgrabitmap/bgrabitmap.github.io/index.md

 You can also install BGRABitmap with [Lazarus Online Package Manager](http://wiki.lazarus.freepascal.org/Online_Package_Manager).
 Also you can get a fresh installation of Lazarus and BGRABitmap with [FPCUpDeluxe](http://wiki.lazarus.freepascal.org/fpcupdeluxe).

+You can read more about BGRABitmap in the [wiki](http://wiki.freepascal.org/BGRABitmap).
+And also you can [follow a tutorial](http://wiki.freepascal.org/BGRABitmap_tutorial) to learn how to use BGRABitmap.

 ### LazPaint
 LazPaint is a cross platform image editor supporting filters, color and image manipulation and of course painting tools.
 Made with BGRABitmap.

 * [LazPaint repository](https://github.com/bgrabitmap/lazpaint)
 * [Download releases](https://github.com/bgrabitmap/lazpaint/releases)

+You can read more about LazPaint in the [wiki](http://wiki.freepascal.org/LazPaint).

 ### BGRA Controls
 BGRAControls is a set of UI components to use with Lazarus forms editor.
 Customize the color and shape of buttons, panels and many custom controls.
 Everything made with BGRABitmap.